Tuesday, 25 September 2012

 Good start

 The members of A.L.F. crouded into the room.
 There was about thirty of them and they met once a week to discuss important issues.
-The leader Frank Adams called everyone around the table and counted how many where there.
+The leader Frank Adams called everyone around the table and counted how many where there."Has anyone seen Mark Mc.
+Nabb?" enquired Frank without much hope of an answer.
+Mc.
+Nabb was always late.
+He was the rebel in the group but a lot of people liked him which annoyed Frank greatly.

 He snapped back to the present when he heard someone thumping loudly on the outside door.
 He went to open it.
 As he slowly opened it to see who it was he was greeted by a familiar voice.